 LiDAR for biology, disasters and the military Carter said he found his involvement in discovering the Honduras ruins exciting, but the National Science Foundation's LiDAR center is looking to do much more with the technology.

-So far, center researchers have used LiDAR to map to the ground to assess flooding risk and to find new fault lines in California.
+find new fault lines in California.
 They've pinged Floridian citrus groves with lasers to check on the trees' health.
 Healthy tree leaves reflect a different quality of light back to LiDAR sensors than do sick trees, Carter explained.

 The science agency also recently developed a laser that uses green light, which is able to map features underneath shallow water.
 Biologists want to use this technology to investigate fish spawning grounds, Carter said, while land managers may use a water-LiDAR to keep an eye on erosion.